WHYAMERICASUCKS.COM

 Zeldin took over EPA as a rollback administrator

-EPA's own administrator page anchors his office, but the core of the story is what he chose to do with it.
-Zeldin's public posture was never that of a caretaker trying to balance statutory duties.
-It was that of a political combatant sent in to dismantle what previous administrations had built.
+EPA's own administrator page anchors his office.
+Zeldin's public posture was that of a political combatant sent in to dismantle what previous administrations had built.

 The 31-rule rollback made the agenda explicit